Here's an easy water garden

 If you're going to set it up on a deck, balcony or roof-top, remember that a container water garden is heavy, so check that the structure is strong enough to support the weight.

-If you're concerned about weight, but want the sound of water in your garden, consider the versatility of wall fountains for your deck or patio.
+If you’re concerned about weight, but still want the sound of water in your garden, consider the versatility of garden fountains for your deck or patio.

 Aquatic plants for your water garden will need a platform on which to sit.
 I used a large upside-down plastic nursery container and weighed it down with bricks.